If your question is not answered here, please contact us.

 I want my users to know that their library is providing them access to AccessScience.
 Can I display my institution’s logo on the AccessScience homepage?

 Yes!
-Simply log into the Subscriber Services Portal with your administrative log-in credentials and go to the Account Preferences section.
-Click on the "Other" tab and you will find instructions for displaying your logo and optional hyperlink.
-If you misplaced your administrative log-in credentials, please email firstname.lastname@example.org.
-For best results, we recommend that your logo image size not exceed 110 x 110 pixels.
+Simply log into the Subscriber Services Portal (SAMS Sigma) with your administrative log-in credentials and go to the "Organization profile" drop-down menu on the left.
+Then click on "Preferences" and you will find instructions for displaying your institutional logo and optional URL.
+If you misplaced your administrative log-in credentials, please email email@example.com.

 It sure does.
 Some reference citations within AccessScience articles contain stable links called Digital Object Identifiers (DOIs).
 Normally, these DOIs link to abstracts in journal publishers’ databases.
 However, if a subscribing institution has registered an OpenURL link resolver base URL with AccessScience, their users will see full-text links to subscribed collections.
 The institution's OpenURL resolver will find any version of the specified article in archive databases, aggregators, or other active services.
 Users can then go directly to a full-text version of the cited reference.